Fewbytes/rubber-docker/levels/00_fork_exec/README.md

 In \*nix family of operating systems, new processes are spawned using *fork-exec* - the *fork* call and the *exec* call work together to create the new process.

 *fork()* is the name of the system call (actually a *libc* call in Linux) that the parent process uses to "divide" itself ("fork" into two identical processes).
-After calling fork(), the created child process is an exact copy of the parent except for the return value.
-In some cases the two continue to run the same binary, but often one (usually the child) switches to running another binary executable using the *exec()* system call (actually a family of calls).
+After calling fork(), the created child process is an exact copy of the parent except for the return value and execution will proceed from the same point in the program - the return of the *fork()* call.
+In some cases the two processes continue to run the same binary, but often one (usually the child) switches to running another binary executable using the *exec()* system call (actually a family of calls).

 When a process forks, a complete copy of the executing program is made into the new process.
 This new process (which is a child of the parent) has a new PID.
 The *fork()* function returns the child's PID to the parent, while it returns 0 to the child, in order to allow the two identical processes to distinguish one another.